VerticalRelevance/control-broker/README.md

 using a serverless Evaluation Engine.

+## Setup

-## Prior to starting the setup of the CDK environment, ensure that you have cloned this repo.
+Prior to starting the setup of the CDK environment, ensure that you have cloned this repo.

-## Follow the setup steps below to properly configure the environment and first deployment of the infrastructure.
+Follow the setup steps below to properly configure the environment and first deployment of the infrastructure.

 To manually create a virtualenv on MacOS and Linux: